 May 2, 1914 ~ Double bassist Frank Fields, full name Frank Nomer Fields, born in Plaquemine, Louisiana, USA ~ Closely associated with Dave Bartholomew and Cosimo Matassa, becoming a first-call session musician for many New Orleans based acts including Fats Domino (The Fat Man), Professor Longhair, Little Richard (Tutti Frutti), Smiley Lewis, Shirley & Lee, Lloyd Price, Huey Piano Smith, and Ray Charles ~ Fields passed away in 2005

 May 2, 1905 ~ Composer Alan Rawsthorne born in Haslingden, UK ~ Initially steered away from musical ambitions, Rawsthorne eventually defied his parents and became a professional musician after abortive starts at careers in dentistry and architecture.
 Regarding the former, Rawsthorne would later comment: “I gave that up, thank God, before getting near anyone's mouth”.
-Following his musical studies, Rawsthorne would get his start in music in the early-1930s, working as a pianist and teacher in Devon, the UK, before breaking through by the end of the decade with a performance of his own composition Theme And Variations For Two Violins.
-Rawsthorne would go on to become an acknowledged composer, praised for his distinctive style, writing chamber music, choral works, sonatas, concertos for piano, oboe, and violin, symphonies, and from the mid-1940s onwards notably a number of soundtracks ~ Rawsthorne passed away in 1971
+Following his musical studies, Rawsthorne would get his start in music in the early 1930s, working as a pianist and teacher in Devon, the UK, before breaking through by the end of the decade with a performance of his own composition Theme And Variations For Two Violins.
+Rawsthorne would go on to become an acknowledged composer, praised for his distinctive style, writing chamber music, choral works, sonatas, concertos for piano, oboe, and violin, symphonies, and from the mid 1940s onwards notably a number of soundtracks ~ Rawsthorne passed away in 1971

 May 2, 1895 ~ Lyricist Lorenz Hart, full name Lorenz Milton Hart, born in New York, New York, USA ~ Frequent songwriting collaborator of Richard Rodgers, with whom Hart wrote over two dozen Broadway musicals including Babes In Arms, The Boys From Syracuse, Pal Joey and On Your Toes.
 Songs co-written by Hart include Bewitched Bothered And Bewildered (Vivienne Segal, the Platters, Ella Fitzgerald, Frank Sinatra) Glad To Be Unhappy (Doris Carson, Lena Horne, Buddy Rich), It Never Entered My Mind (Shirley Ross, Lee Wiley, Julie London), My Funny Valentine (Mitzi Green, Sarah Vaughan, Marvin Gaye), You Are Too Beautiful (Al Jolson, Bobby Troup, Arthur Prysock), Ten Cents A Dance (Ruth Etting, Doris Day, Shirley Horn), Mimi (Maurice Chevalier, the Lane Brothers) ~ Hart passed away in 1943

-May 2, 1864 ~ Jacob Liebmann Beer, commonly known as opera composer Giacomo Meyerbeer, passed away ~ Linked Wolfgang Amadeus Mozart and Richard Wagner.
+May 2, 1864 ~ Jacob Liebmann Beer, commonly known as opera composer Giacomo Meyerbeer, passed away in Paris, France ~ Linked Wolfgang Amadeus Mozart and Richard Wagner.
 Merged the German orchestra style with Italian vocal tradition.
 Known for operas such as Robert Le Diable and Il Crociato In Egitto ~ Beer was born in 1791